 As soon as I could, I threw off the heavy gear and admired the view of the various greens of the geometrical farms.
 Korean “paragliding pilots” soon began to claim individual foreigners to ride with them.
 Luckily, I got paired up with Lee.

-I watched Liz and Jason get strapped into the awkward seats and casually run off the mountain.
+I watched Liz get strapped into the awkward seats and casually run off the mountain.
 We were taught to run with all of our might to the edge and just jump, still pumping your legs while you’re in the air.
 The others take care of your parachute by flinging it high into the air to catch the wind.

 Running and jumping off of the tall mountain was the most invigorating portion of the ride.
 Once you’re floating, it’s a smooth and peaceful excursion from there.
 You have 360 views of the mountains and surrounding area with little noise but the wind under your chute.
 As your feet dangle, you can’t help but think about how your life is dependent on some fabric and the breeze.
 Lee let me control the movements by pulling down on whichever side you choose to turn.
 After a few minutes of peace, Lee asked me if I wanted to do a “spider dive”.
 Sure, why not?
 Minutes later, Lee pulled down on the strings tightly and we began spiraling and diving in forceful circles.
 My sight began to blur as I felt the twists in my stomach.
 It’s nothing I’m not used to; I was a gymnast after all.